Eelco Schattorie: Kerala Blasters used to play long balls, a few players have never been coached! | Goal.com

 Last season, David James' team had gotten off to a similar start and had seven points after seven rounds of games.
 However, the Dutch head coach doesn't believe in such comparisons.

 "Last year, they had a coach (David James) who played long balls.
 I have players in my team who have never been coached.
+They just play the ball and run.
+It is a process.
 I have a team that is in transition," he reasoned, after the draw against Mumbai City.

 He lauded the performances of his players against a first-choice Mumbai City lineup.
 "They worked really well but in the end you miss certain elements in the game.
 If you miss certain elements, it becomes difficult.
 In the second half, I told them to keep playing the same way.